 Shipping is an essential step in creating a good customer experience and staying profitable.
 A daily run to the post office may be feasible for smaller operations, but customer needs and expectations will likely change as your brand grows.

 Fulfillment services typically have fast and affordable shipping rates due to the large volume of shipments they process.
-But every fulfillment service will offer different rates, and those rates may fluctuate based on product type, order location, and other variables.
+But every fulfillment service will offer different rates, and those rates will fluctuate based on product type, order location, and other variables.

-Also, if you use a fulfillment service, consider the cost and time to deliver your inventory to a distribution center.
+Also, if you use a fulfillment service, consider the cost and time to deliver inventory to a distribution center.
 Learn more about how businesses send and replenish inventory with Fulfillment by Amazon

-Where will you store your products?
+Where will you store products?

 Proximity to customers is another factor when considering inventory storage.
 A distributed network of fulfillment centers can reduce shipping costs, if your customer base is geographically broad.